The Architects Award

 The ACA is the designated employer organisation for architects under Fair Work Australia.
 In this capacity we represent architectural employers in negotiating all changes to the Architects Award, and in representing members on related industrial matters.
 We encourage all architectural employers to familiarise themselves with the award and their obligations under it.

-Note: New rates of pay are applicable from 1 July 2022, which factor in the 5.2% increase in the minimum wage.
+Note: New rates of pay are applicable from 1 July 2025, which factor in the 3.5% increase in modern Award pay rates.
+The updated Architects Award includes pay rates that apply from 1 July 2025.

 What is the Architects Award?